Health Information and Tools > Patient Care Handouts > Tympanoplasty in Children: What to Expect at Home

 Other instructions

-• Until your doctor says it is okay, do not let your child blow his or her nose.
+• Until your doctor says it is okay, do not let your child blow their nose.
 If your child needs to sneeze or cough, do not try to stop it.
-Tell your child to open his or her mouth and to not pinch the nose.
+Tell your child to open their mouth and to not pinch the nose.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.